Fujio-Turner/cb_completed_request/README.md

 ### Step 4: Analyze
-Select ALL & Copy the full JSON results and paste it into the tool's input area, then click <button>Parse JSON</button>
+Select ALL & Copy the full JSON results and paste it into the tool's input area up top, then click <button>Parse JSON</button>

 ![Query input interface](copy_paste_json.png)